 The paper was wide ranging and included ideas across the whole spectrum from religion to strategy and to economics; in the latter area it contained proposals to release men from conscription until they were actually needed - since otherwise many small businesses would disintegrate, and DW considered that these would be the lifeblood of the future.

 It was a hard hitting paper, and many parts were controversial and were excluded from the public edition.

-For example, in the unpublished version, DW discussed the pros and cons of sinking a neutral ship if this would bring in the neutral country and speed up the war, and a proposition that both enemy leaders and neutral leaders with enemy sympathies should be eliminated so long as the assassins were not caught (see the two exhibits immediately above).
+For example, in the unpublished version, DW discussed the pros and cons of sinking a neutral ship if this would bring in the neutral country and speed up the war, and a proposition that both enemy leaders and neutral leaders with enemy sympathies should be eliminated so long as the assassins were not caught (see the fourth set of exhibits above).

 References : 'Stranger Than Fiction' Chapter 10.